21 Comments

 Expand full comment

-Victor O.'s avatar
+VICTOR O.'s avatar

 Great article, Yaw.
 It puts the US tech war with China, in perspective.
 Developing nations would have to take this into account as they work toward building their economy.
 They would need to find ways of making IP applications fair.
 Weaponizing technology undermines IP.